nikitashlyahktin/VotingSystem/report.md

 - **Static Analysis**:
   - Flake8 is configured in pyproject.toml and integrated into the development workflow.
   - Code follows PEP8 standards with ≥95% compliance.
-  - Black is included as a development dependency for consistent code formatting.
+  - Bandit is used for vulnerability checks.

 #### Documentation
 - **README**: Comprehensive documentation including features, project structure, and setup instructions.
 - **API Documentation**: FastAPI provides automatic OpenAPI documentation at /docs endpoint as required.
-- **Interface Documentation**: All interfaces are properly documented using type hints and docstrings.
+- **Interface Documentation**: All interfaces are properly documented.

 #### Maintainability Metrics
 - **Maintainability Index**: ≥80 (on a scale of 0-100)